astra-the-boop/hackatimeAppIdk1/README.md

 ## Installation
 just ... download and run the file attached in the releases section on the github

+if it takes a while to launch the first time, don't worry, just be patient... it will launch, just check your DMs or something in the meantime...

 ---

 here's a screenshot :D